zhongzisha/alphafold3_google/docs/input.md

 *   `mmcifPath: str`: An optional path to a file that contains the mmCIF with the structural template instead of providing it inline using the `mmcifPath` field.
 The path can be either absolute, or relative to the input JSON path.
-    The file must be in the A3M format, and could be either plain text, or compressed using gzip, xz, or zstd.
+    The file must be in the mmCIF format, and could be either plain text, or compressed using gzip, xz, or zstd.
 *   `queryIndices: list[int]`: O-based indices in the query sequence, defining the mapping from query residues to template residues.